Anglepi/CommandFTL/README.md

 The last few days I have been working on including Continuous Integration for the repository, allowing to run the tests every time the code is updated, providing a way to see if the current code of the repository is working.

-To do this I have included two different mechanisms, [Github Actions](https://github.com/Anglepi/CommandFTL/blob/main/.github/workflows/run-tests.yml) and [Travis CI](https://travis-ci.org/), which is configured in [this file](https://github.com/Anglepi/CommandFTL/blob/main/.travis.yml).
+To do this I have included two different mechanisms, [Github Actions](https://github.com/Anglepi/CommandFTL/blob/main/.github/workflows/run-tests.yml), and [Travis CI](https://travis-ci.org/), which is configured in [this file](https://github.com/Anglepi/CommandFTL/blob/main/.travis.yml).

 ### Github Actions

-I worked previously with github actions (to update the docker image, explained [here](https://github.com/Anglepi/CommandFTL/blob/main/docs/BuildingDockerImage.md)), so creating a github action is not new for me.
+I worked previously with Github Actions (to update the docker image, explained [here](https://github.com/Anglepi/CommandFTL/blob/main/docs/BuildingDockerImage.md)), so creating a Github Action is not new for me.

 I created [this action](https://github.com/Anglepi/CommandFTL/blob/main/.github/workflows/run-tests.yml), which will run every time I update existent code or another github action, and every time a PR is made into master.